marco-trovato/web-knock/README.md

 ![](https://github.com/Linkinverse/web-knock/blob/master/media/screenshot.png)

-You can add to the whitelist as many address as you want! **Using a second backup website is suggested**, in case the website goes offline.
+You can add to the whitelist as many address as you want! **Using a second backup website is recommended**, in case the website goes offline.

 All is done with a couple of simple and small BASH scripts using only POSIX commands (awk) without any additional third part software, and best of all: it's completely free and open-source with a **fuckmicrosoftandapple** license ([see below](#License)), so you are free to customize the script to fit your needs.
 If you want to add some security feature feel free to fork it.